LPS ubiquitylation and cell-autonomous immunityGroup Leader Page

-A position for an enthusiastic PhD student interested in cell-autonomous defence against bacteria or viruses is available.
-Work will focus on the transformation of bacterial surfaces into signalling platforms.
-Potential projects include the identification of novel E3 ligases that ubiquitylate bacteria, the investigation how GBPs detect bacteria, and the identification of novel anti-bacterial effector mechanisms triggered by polyvalent protein coats on bacterial surfaces.
+A position for an enthusiastic PhD student interested in cell-autonomous defence against cytosolic pathogens is available.
+The project will focus on the transformation of bacterial surfaces into signalling platforms.
+Potential projects include the functional and structural characterization of LPS ubiquitylation by RNF213, the investigation how GBPs detect bacteria, and the identification of novel anti-bacterial effector mechanisms triggered by polyvalent protein coats on bacterial surfaces.

 Randow, F., MacMicking, J.D., and James, L.C.
 (2013).

 Cellular self-defense: how cell-autonomous immunity protects against pathogens.